UMM-CSci-3601/3601-lab4-mongo/README.md

 ## Running your project

-- The **run** Gradle task (`./gradlew run` in the `server` directory) will still run your Javalin server, which is available at [`localhost:4567`](http://localhost:4567).
-- The **build** task will _build_ the server (including running Checkstyle and the tests), but not run it.
+The **run** Gradle task (`./gradlew run` in the `server` directory) will still run your Javalin server, which is available at [`localhost:4567`](http://localhost:4567).
+The **build** task will _build_ the server (including running Checkstyle and the tests), but not run it.

 Once you have successfully run `npm install`, in order to serve up the _client side_ of your project, you will run `ng serve` (from the `client` directory as well).
 The client will be available by default at [`localhost:4200`](http://localhost:4200).
 If your server is running, you will be able to see data for users if you navigate to the right place in the project.

-The major difference between this lab and lab #3 is that, here, your data (users and todos) will be stored in a database rather than as "flat" JSON files within the server source code.
+The major difference between this lab and the previous labs is that, here, your data (users and todos) will be stored in a database rather than as "flat" JSON files within the server source code.

-For the most part, you will be using a local installation of Mongo as a dev (development) database.
-You don't really need to worry about how this is set up, but you do need to know a couple of tricks to help you use it:
+For the most part, you will be using a local installation of Mongo as a `dev` (development) database.
+You don't really need to worry about how this is set up, but you do need to know a couple of tricks to help you use it effectively.

-To recap, **here are the steps needed to _run_ the project**:

-1. Go into the `database` directory and enter `./mongoseed.sh` to run the script that will seed the database.
-2. Go into the `server` directory and enter `./gradlew run` to run your server.
-3. In a _different_ terminal, go into the `client` directory and enter `ng serve` to make the client available.
-4. You can then go to [`localhost:4200`](http://localhost:4200) in your favorite web browser and see your nifty Angular app.

 ### MongoDB in VS Code